wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-access-user-data/includes/2-reading-users.md

 You can view, query, and update user calendar and calendar groups associated with a user, including:

-- List and create events on a users calendar
+- List and create events on a user's calendar
 - View tasks assigned to a user
 - Find free meeting times for a set of users
 - Get a list of reminders set on a user's calendar

-### Administer mail and handle contact
+### Administer mail and handle contacts

 You can configure user mail settings and contact lists and send mail on a user's behalf, including